AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 ### PolkaAirdrop UI Mockups

-Our team already developed a mocuk UI in the OpenAI platform for the first GPT module.
+Our team already developed an UI mockup in the OpenAI platform for the first GPT module.
 This is shown in the ![overview of GPTs in the OpenAI platform](./OpenAI_GPTs.png) There you can see how the users will see our PolkaAirdrops where they can manage the Airdrop campaing and also claim the NFT airdrops.
 The PolkaAirdrop is a specific GPT that is viewed and directly accessible by billions of users worldwide that it is using the OpenAI platform.
 Users can install it for free in their own OpenAI platform.